Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: DT theory background

 \subsection{Preprojective CoHAs}

-We consider the class of special cases $(Q',W)=(\tilde{Q},\tilde{W})$ for a finite quiver $Q$.
-Although we do not assume that $Q$ is symmetric, $\tilde{Q}$ obviously is.
+We consider the class of special cases of quiver with potential $(Q,W)=(\tilde{Q'},\tilde{W})$ for a finite quiver $Q'$.
+Although we do not assume that $Q'$ is symmetric, $Q$ obviously is.
 We call these CoHAs \textit{preprojective CoHAs}, for reasons that will become evident in \S \ref{dimred_sec}.
 By \cite[Thm.4.7]{preproj} there is an equality of generating series

-where $\kac_{Q,\dd}(q)$ is the Kac polynomial.
-So in particular, $\fg_{\tilde{Q},\tilde{W}}$ is concentrated in even, negative cohomological degrees. \begin{proposition}\cite[Thm.6.6]{preproj3} Let $Q$ be a finite quiver, and denote by $Q^{\mathrm{re}}$ the quiver obtained by removing all vertices that support a loop, along with any arrows incident to at least one such vertex.
-There is an isomorphism of Lie algebras
+where $\kac_{Q',\dd}(q)$ is the Kac polynomial of $Q'$.
+So in particular, $\fg_{Q,\tilde{W}}$ is concentrated in even, negative cohomological degrees. \begin{proposition}\cite[Thm.6.6]{preproj3} Let $Q'$ be a finite quiver, and denote by $Q^{\mathrm{re}}$ the quiver obtained from $Q'$ by removing all vertices that support a loop, along with any arrows beginning or ending at such a vertex.
+Set $Q=\tilde{Q'}$.
+There is an isomorphism of $\mathbb{N}^{Q_0}$-graded Lie algebras